raspberrypilearning/sock-puppet/en/step_4.md

 --- task ---
 ### Puppet speech

-Drag two music blocks and add some sounds - these will be the happy sounds so make them 1/2 or 1/4 beat and high notes.
+Drag two `music`{:class='microbitmusic'} blocks and add some sounds.

+These will be the happy sounds so make them 1/2 or 1/4 beat and high notes.

 ```microbit
 basic.forever(function () {